HORIBAEzSpecSDK/python-sdk/docs/source/icl_api.md

 ### <a id="ccd_setacqformat"></a>ccd_setAcqFormat

 Sets the acquisition format and the number of ROIs (Regions of Interest) or areas.
-After using this command to set the number of ROIs and format, the [ccd_setRoi](#ccd_setroi) command should be used to define each ROI.
+This command will remove all previously defined ROIs.
+After using this command, the [ccd_setRoi](#ccd_setroi) command should be used to define each ROI.

 **Command Parameters:**
 >| parameter  | description   |